Founded by Eric Broadley in 1958, Lola have provided chassis for various Formula One teams, as well as teams in Formula 3000, CART and Le Mans.

-It was reported at the time that the Credit Card company had promised Lola $10million for the 1997 season, with Lola’s Marketing Director Brett Trafford adding that the team’s total budget would be in the region of $45million.
+It was reported at the time that the Credit Card company had promised Lola $10million for the 1997 season.
+Lola’s Marketing Director Brett Trafford added that the team’s total budget would be in the region of $45million.

-Given that the Stewart team were a de-facto Ford factory outfit thanks to their brand-new Cosworth CR-1 V10 powerplant, Eric Broadley was asked whether the aim was beat them on track:
+Given that the Stewart team were a ‘de-facto’ Ford factory outfit with their brand-new Cosworth CR-1 V10 powerplant, Eric Broadley wanted to beat them on track:

 “If we don’t [beat Stewart], we need a good kick up the backside and if we miss the 107% cut, then we don’t deserve to be in it at all.”

-F1 Racing had reported towards the end of 1996 that Tom Kristensen, Jos Verstappen and Lola’s former test driver Allan McNish were the front runners for a seat with the team.
+F1 Racing had reported towards the end of 1996 that Tom Kristensen, Jos Verstappen and Lola’s former test driver Allan McNish were all linked with the team.

-As the launch approached, former Forti driver Andrea Montermini, Formula 3000 driver Ricardo Zonta and 1995 German Formula Three Champion Norberto Fontana were also linked with Lola.
+Former Forti driver Andrea Montermini, Formula 3000 driver Ricardo Zonta and 1995 German Formula Three Champion Norberto Fontana were also in alleged contention.

-Instead, former Footwork driver Ricardo Rosset was signed to drive for Lola alongside his 1995 F3000 team-mate, Vincenzo Sospiri, who went on to win the Drivers’ title that season.
+Instead, former Footwork driver Ricardo Rosset was signed to drive for Lola alongside 1995 Formula 3000 champion, Vincenzo Sospiri.

-Rosset bought sponsorship to the team in the form of brands Lycra and Safra, likewise Sospiri with CosmoGas and New GPR.
+Rosset bought sponsorship to the team in the form of brands Lycra and Safra, with Sospiri bringing backing from CosmoGas and New GPR.

-Sospiri, who had spent the 1996 campaign as a test driver for Benetton, was wary about the team’s chances in Australia:
+Sospiri spent 1996 testing driver for Benetton and was wary about the team’s chances in Australia: